abisummers/abisummers.github.io/src/pages/articles/learning-french.md

 I feel like during this period I improved a lot because of how much I was actually speaking French.
 Speaking French was the thing that I struggled with a lot

+<a name="babbel"></a>

+### Online classes with Babbel

+I recently started online classes with [Babbel](https://share.babbel.com/x/0yHRTL) (referral link).
+It's a similar system to Lingoda, where you have online group classes with up to 6 people.
+Before committing to buy, you can get two free live classes.

+Babbel also have an app that has difference lessons you can do and that has podcasts you can listen to.
+They have rated all of the podcasts according to the level so you can see if it's the right pick for you.

+<a name="lingoda-vs-babbel"></a>

+### Lingoda vs Babbel

+So while Lingoda and Babbel have very similar products - small online group classes that happen throughout the day - there are actually some differences between them.

+In terms of pricing, Lingoda have a credit based system.
+You buy credits that allow you to take lessons.
+When you buy credits, your account become active for 28 days.
+At the end of this period, if you you still have credits left, you cannot use them until you next have an active subscription.
+The more credits you buy, the cheaper it is per credit (but also the more likely it is you don't finish them).
+12 group credits costs 136€ with no promo.

+With Babbel, you can take unlimited lessons within the time period you selected (1 month, 3 months etc), the longer the time period selected the cheaper it is.
+You also get access to the app which includes lessons, podcast and other helpful guides.
+If you're going to take a french class every day, then Babbel works out significantly cheaper.
+It costs 209€ for 3 months with no promo.

+In terms of the lessons, Babbel have fewer classes per level - for B2 (the level I'm currently taking classes for) there are 32 classes.
+However with Lingoda, there are ~150 lessons (~50 lesson for each level, so B2.1, B2.2 and B2.3).
+However Babbel does have C1 lessons which Lingoda doesn't offer currently (maybe they will in the future).
+Lingoda had lessons broken down via theme, grammar, writing, speaking so you can decide what you want to focus on which I really liked (some mornings I did not have the energy to follow a grammar lesson).

+For me, one of the biggest differences is the level of feedback you get at the end.
+On Lingoda, you get written feedback at the end of each lesson (some teachers give specific feedback, others give more generic feedback from the class), and you get access to the annotated slides.
+With Babbel, you don't get any written feedback, and you are responsible for taking your own notes and downloading the Zoom chat at the end.

+If you're interested in learning multiple languages, with Babbel, the subscription is valid for all languages, whereas with Lingoda it's for the specific one you've selected.

+Lingoda, really focus on the live lessons, whereas for Babbel it was something they added after they already had an established app.

+I do think Lingoda offers slightly more in terms of live lessons (more lessons per level, more feedback, broken down per theme) but it is more expensive that Babbel.
+Babbel has the advantage of the other features on their app.
+Both have pros and cons, it really depends on what you're looking for (and I have paid for both of them).

+<a name="7speaking"></a>

 ### Online private classes with 7Speaking

 At my previous company they offered private French or English lessons to those who wanted it.
 I had 30 hours of 1on1 lessons that needed to be taken within one year.
 This was my first time having private lessons, which was tough at first - there is no avoiding any questions.
 I enjoyed these lessons because I got specific feedback to me like the mistakes I often (like with prepositions) and it was a great opportunity for me to ask any specific questions that I had about the French language.
 These lessons were usually speaking focused with some grammar related to lesson topic.

+<a name="apps"></a>

 ### Apps